cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 - **Additional Parameters**: Set optional technical parameters

 ### Step 8: Review Configuration Preview
-Navigate to the "Preview" tab:
+Click "Preview & Generate" to enable the preview tab and generate the YAML file.
+This should automatically navigate to the "Preview" tab:
 - Review the generated YAML configuration
 - Verify all settings are correct
-- Make adjustments by returning to previous tabs if needed
+- Make adjustments by returning to previous tabs if needed.

+> [!IMPORTANT]
+> Be sure to click the "Preview & Generate" when done making updates to pull those changed into yaml output.
+Clicking on the _Preview_ tab won't show the update

 ### Step 9: Save Configuration
-Click "Generate & Save":
+Click "Save YAML":
 - Save the configuration file to your desired location
 - The file will be named automatically based on your organization domain
 - Configuration is now ready for ScubaGear execution

-### Step 10: Execute ScubaGear Assessment
+### Step 10: Execute ScubaGear Assessment **(beta)**
 Click the "Run ScubaGear" button:
 - The "Results" tab will automatically activate
 - Real-time progress monitoring will begin